pallets/click/docs/command-line-tutorial.md

 CLIs are powerful tools for developers and system administrators because they allow for automation, scripting, and remote access to systems.
 Examples of popular CLIs include:

 - **Bash** (Bourne Again SHell): Common on macOS and Linux systems.
--   **PowerShell**: A powerful CLI for Windows systems.
 - **cmd.exe**: The traditional command prompt on Windows.

 ## How does it work?

-Users type commands into a CLI shell (e.g., Bash, PowerShell), which interprets and executes them:
+Users type commands into a CLI shell (e.g., Bash, cmd), which interprets and executes them:

 **Shell Role:** Acts as an intermediary between the user and the operating system<br>
 **Command Process:**